Learning Important Features Through Propagating Activation Differences: Results

 We observe Guided Backprop$\times$input fails (2) by assigning positive importance to TAL1 on task 1 (see \textbf{Appendix H} for an example sequence).
 It fails property (4) by failing to identify cooperativity in task 0 (red dots overlay green dots).
 Both Guided Backprop$\times$input and gradient$\times$input show suboptimal behavior regarding property (3), in that there is a sudden increase in importance when the log-odds score is around 7, but little differentiation at higher log-odds scores (by contrast, the other methods show a more gradual increase).
 As a result, Guided Backprop$\times$input and gradient$\times$input can assign unduly high importance to weak motif matches (\textbf{Fig. 6}).
 This is a practical consequence of the thresholding problem from \textbf{Fig. 2}.
 The large discontinuous jumps in gradient also result in inflated scores (note the scale on the y-axes) relative to other methods.

-We explored three versions of DeepLIFT: Rescale rule at all nonlinearities (DeepLIFT-Rescale), RevealCancel at all nonlinearities (DeepLIFT-RevealCancel), and Rescale rule at the two convolutional layers with RevealCancel at the fully connected layer (DeepLIFT-fc-RC-conv-RS).
+We explored three versions of DeepLIFT: Rescale at all nonlinearities (DeepLIFT-Rescale), RevealCancel at all nonlinearities (DeepLIFT-RevealCancel), and Rescale at convolutional layers with RevealCancel at the fully connected layer (DeepLIFT-fc-RC-conv-RS).
 In contrast to the results on MNIST, we found that DeepLIFT-fc-RC-conv-RS reduced noise relative to pure RevealCancel.
-We think this is because of the noise-suppression property discussed at the end of \textbf{Section 3.5.3}; if the convolutional layers act like motif detectors, the input to convolutional neurons that do not fire may just represent noise and importance should not be propagated to them (see \textbf{Fig. 6} for an example sequence).
+We think this is because of the noise-suppression property discussed in \textbf{Section 3.5.3}; if the convolutional layers act like motif detectors, the input to convolutional neurons that do not fire may just represent noise and importance should not be propagated to them (see \textbf{Fig. 6} for an example sequence).

 Gradient$\times$inp, integrated gradients and DeepLIFT-Rescale occasionally miss relevance of TAL1 for Task 0 (\textbf{Fig. 5b}), which is corrected by using RevealCancel on the fully connected layer (see example sequence in \textbf{Fig. 6}).
 Note that the RevealCancel scores seem to be tiered.
 As illustrated in \textbf{Appendix I}, this is related to having multiple instances of a given motif in a sequence (eg: when there are multiple TAL1 motifs, the importance assigned to the presence of TAL1 is distributed across all the motifs).